kevinctofel/blog2/content/post/2020-07-10-added-to-the-to-do-list-a-jamstack-blog-commenting-system.md

 ![Unbounded Cloud pricing](/images/unbounded-cloud-pricing.jpg)

 My initial thought is that the JSON objects for comments won't be too complicated to begin with: Name, Date, comment text along with unique IDs for posts and comments.
-And the underlying data structure of comments is a bit like a tree.
+And the underlying data structure of comments most similar to a tree.

 At a high level:

-1. There can be unlimited parent comments and child comments to parents.\
+1. There can be unlimited parent comments and unlimited child comments to parents comments (although I may create an artificial limit).
 2. In the case of a reply to a reply, the second reply is a child to the first reply (which is a parent of that reply, but a child of the parent comment it is replying to.)

 Most of this post is really just a public statement to put some pressure on me to work on this project more than anything else.
 It's not like I can ask for feedback and ideas: I don't have commenting functions here yet! ;)